 Last week, we looked at the death of a programming language that offered, possibly, the only other alternative to getting everyone to agree — or rather, not disagree — that alternative being, simply don’t have a big team, and you won’t end up with a language plagued by controversy and feature sprawl.

-Read More: NFTs in the Uncanny Valley – InApps 2022
+Read More: All About Svelte, the Much-Loved, State-Driven Web Framework – InApps 2022

 Of course, Snell agrees, no process is perfect, but he sees this model (which one reply equates to “rough consent” and another to “lazy consensus“) as a way forward that treats all voices equally, as long as they are willing to defend their ideas.